iechor/docs/content/network/drivers/bridge.md

 }
 ```

-Restart Docker for the changes to take effect.
+Restart iEchor for the changes to take effect.

 ### Use IPv6 with the default bridge network

-If you configure Docker for IPv6 support (see [Use IPv6](#use-ipv6)), the
+If you configure iEchor for IPv6 support (see [Use IPv6](#use-ipv6)), the
 default bridge network is also configured for IPv6 automatically.
 Unlike
 user-defined bridges, you can't selectively disable IPv6 on the default bridge.